 The core of Rocketship Education's professional development is the Professional Growth Plan (for a sample, please see Appendix A-35).
 The PGP is a tool that includes various components of instruction that are critical to student achievement.
 The first component of the PGP is the school goals, grade level goals, and data from interim assessments.
 Data is the driver of the PGP in that it ensures that the teacher, Principal, and Assistant Principal are able to remain focused on the annual goal and current progress towards these academic goals, thus, making professional development decisions that will have the greatest positive impact on ensuring that students realize these annual academic goals.
-The next component of the PGP is the Rocketeer Core Characteristics.
-These are the five core characteristics (Mission Driven, Innovative,

-Collaborative, Disciplined Thinker, and Personally Responsible) that are at the foundation of the culture of RSRC.
-These core characteristics are an important part of the PGP as RSRC is focused on developing great teachers, which requires not only instructional knowledge and development, but also further development and alignment with the core characteristics of what makes a teacher successful at RSRC.
+The next component of the PGP is the Rocketeer Core Values.
+These are the five core values (Mission Driven, Innovative, Collaborative, Disciplined Thinker, and Personally Responsible) that are at the foundation of the culture of RSAR.
+These core values are an important part of the PGP as RSAR is focused on developing great teachers, which requires not only instructional knowledge and development, but also further development and alignment with the core values of what makes a teacher successful at RSAR.
+The core values are then followed by specific instructional components that are critical to student achievement.
 The core characteristics are then followed by specific instructional components that are critical to student achievement.
-These major components are outlined in the Vision of Excellence and each has been strategically decided upon and created based upon other teacher development rubrics, including the California Teaching Professional Standards, Teaching as Leadership rubric developed by Teach for America, Charlotte Danielson Framework for Teaching, and others.
-In addition, the sub-components of each section have been decided upon and based upon successful professional development resources like Lemov Taxonomy, Project GLAD, Lee Canter, and various other resources.
+These major components are outlined in the Vision of Excellence and each has been strategically decided upon and created based upon other teacher development rubrics, including the California Teaching Professional Standards, Teaching as Leadership rubric developed by Teach for America, Charlotte Danielson Framework for Teaching, and others as well.
+In addition, the sub-components of each section have been decided upon and based upon successful professional development resources like Lemov Taxonomy, Project GLAD, Guided Reading, Lee Canter, and various other resources.
 The PGP includes all of these items and attempts to introduce them in a manner that is scaffolded.
 For example, a new teacher may first focus on setting goals and creating a daily lesson plan while a more experienced teacher who has mastered planning, classroom management, and differentiation is more able to focus on the leadership skills that will be required of them to emerge as a lead teacher or other position like an Assistant Principal or Principal.

-Every teacher at RSRC has a Professional Growth Plan that is focused on their professional growth and development as a teacher and is personalized to their needs.
+Every teacher at RSAR has a Professional Growth Plan that is focused on their professional growth and development as a teacher and is personalized to their needs.
 The creation of the PGP begins with a teacher's coach observing a teacher multiple times in the beginning of the year and gathering their student data, which then begins to indicate the focus areas for this teacher.
-The coach then meets with the teacher in a one to one (1:1) meeting, which typically occurs every other week, but may occur more frequently for newer teachers.
-During this meeting, the coach collaboratively selects up to three sub-components of the PGP with the teacher to focus on for the next coaching cycle.
+The coach then meets with the teacher in a one to one (1:1) meeting, which occurs every other week.
+During this meeting, the coach collaboratively selects up to three sub-components of the PGP with the teacher to focus on for the next 8 weeks.
+The sub components are specific rows within the larger components of Planning, Execution, Differentiation, or Leadership and are not the entire section.
 Thus, the teacher, Principal, and Assistant Principal have a much more discrete skill to focus on in developing, observing for, and coaching.
-Following the subsequent interim assessments (occur approximately every 8 weeks) the sub-components focus may change based upon student data and Principal/Assistant Principal observations of the teacher's instruction.
+Following the subsequent interim assessments (occur every 8 weeks) the sub-components focus may change based upon student data and Principal/Assistant Principal observations of the teacher's instruction.